 Easily slotted into any haircare routine (whatever your hair type or texture), hair oils can be used on towel-dried hair to promote shine and boost moisture and manageability, or on dry hair to help with styling.
 There are plenty to choose from.
-Beauty brands love nourishing argan oil in particular but castor oil, avocado oil and coconut oil are just a handful that we can't get enough of for promoting growth, softness and gloss.
+Beauty brands love nourishing argan oil in particular, but castor oil, avocado oil and coconut oil are just a handful that we can't get enough of for promoting growth, softness and gloss.
 As a beauty editor, I'm lucky to try hundreds of hair products which all pledge transformative properties.
-While there are so many brilliant buys out there, I always come back to hair oil and there's one product I will always suggest to friends, family or pretty much anyone who asks for my top hair recommendation.
+While there are so many brilliant buys out there, I always come back to hair oil, and there's one product I will always suggest to friends, family or pretty much anyone who asks for my top hair recommendation.

 The texture feels more like a silky serum than an oil, which can be thick and sticky, separating hair or making it look greasy.
 As a result, it works across the board for all hair types, including fine hair.
-Experts say that argan oil in particular is one of the best oils for natural hair, improving elasticity and making strands soft.
+Experts say that argan oil, in particular, is one of the best oils for natural hair, improving elasticity and making strands soft.
 It's especially great for curly hair, which tends to require more moisture.
 (There are some great YouTube reviews, too.)

-A pea-sized amount (raked through towel-dried hair and concentrated mainly on the ends) is all it takes to make my hair look like it has been professionally washed and styled, even if I've just given it a rough-dry and a very speedy once-over with my trusty ghd Platinum+.
+A pea-sized amount (raked through towel-dried hair and concentrated mainly on the ends) is all it takes to make my hair look like it has been professionally washed and styled, even if I've just given it a rough-dry and a very speedy once-over with my trusty ghd Platinum+ Hair Straightener, £160.
 I can usually tell a product is excellent when I don't use it.
 Testing shiny new launches means I often have to shelve Elixir Ultime for a couple of weeks at a time — and I notice a big difference in the quality of my hair.

-If you're looking for cheaper alternatives with similar effects, VO5's Invisibly Light Hair Oil, £4.39, boasts Kérastase's top ingredient: cyclopentasiloxane.
+If you're looking for cheaper alternatives with similar effects, VO5 Invisibly Light Hair Oil, £3.25, boasts Kérastase's top ingredient: cyclopentasiloxane.
 Don't let the complicated name put you off.
 While we've been made to fear silicones for clogging the scalp or "coating" hair, they are entirely safe to use and it's hard to deny how well they make hair gleam.
 As silicone transfers heat slowly, it also acts as a great heat protectant, shielding hair from hairdryers, straighteners and tongs.
 Silicones can easily be washed out with the right shampoo.
 This oil contains argan kernel oil, too, which moisturises both hair and scalp and protects strands from environmental aggressors such as cold weather and pollution.